English Language Learners

 Two-Way Dual Language

 This is a dual language immersion program where native Spanish speakers and native English speakers receive content and language instruction in English and Spanish.
-Currently, this program is offered in two of our K-5 campuses: Hackberry Elementary and Oak Point Elementary.
-Starting the 2017-2018 school year, this program will be offered in Brent Elementary to Kindergarten students as well.
+Currently, this program is offered in three of our K-5 campuses: Brent Elementary, Hackberry Elementary, and Oak Point Elementary.

 - Dual Language Program, Questions and Answers: What Does Research Say?